How Do You Map A Sales Process?

 If you want the performance of this team to improve you have to get them all on the same page.
 Heck, many of salespeople’s most crucial problems occur because they are not on the same page with the customer, the support departments, or with each other.
 So, this could be a challenge.
-On the other hand, it might also provide needed motivation for the mapping effort.

 The answers to these questions are always unique to your particular situation, but they involve things like:

 - Figuring out what causes variations in salespeople’s performance, and enabling salespeople to learn from each other

 - Getting a handle on which deals are most likely to close and which ones aren’t, so salespeople can forecast more accurately

 - Standardizing language in order to understand (with data rather than opinions) what factors cause the most challenges for salespeople, so you can try to improve the situation

 You should tell them that one of the goals is to achieve “respectful agreement” around the best way to accomplish their objectives, so that as a team they can learn from their experiences, and share important data about how we actually do the work with management, so they can start helping each other improve.

 Another goal is to ensure that your team is executing the work in the most professional and expeditious manner possible.
 There are always things to improve on, and a process is all about making improvements.